sitecrafting/constant-contact-api-v2-sdk/README.md

 ## About

-The original project appears to be abundant.
-This is our temporary solution to get some of the dependencies upgraded to more usable versions.
+The original project appears to be abandoned.
+This is our solution to get some of the dependencies upgraded to more usable versions.
+We have only upgraded the methods that we use, it is possible we have not upgraded the methods you use.
+Please feel free to upgrade any methods we have not and provide a pull request.

 Original project is [located here](https://github.com/constantcontact/php-sdk).

 ### This library utilizes [Guzzle 6](http://guzzle.readthedocs.org/)